sjbylo/aba/README.md

 1. Optionally creates the required VMs in ESXi or vSphere.
 1. Monitors the installation progress.

-Use aba if you want to get Openshift up and running quickly without having to study the documentation in detail.
+Use aba if you want to get OpenShift up and running quickly without having to study the documentation in detail.

 ## Prerequisites

 - **DNS**
-   - with A records for OpenShift API, Ingress and the intrnal mirror registry.
+   - with A records for OpenShift API, Ingress and the internal mirror registry.
 - **NTP**
    - OpenShift requires that NTP be available.
 Installation is possible without an NTP server.
 However, asynchronous server clocks will cause errors, which NTP server prevents.
 - **Private subnet** (optional)